Top 10 viewing points

 On the way to this overlook you will find many others on the way.
 In winter, the gray color and rough water of the Cantabrian sea alone are quite the spectacle.
 In June and July the sunsets are unbelievable.
 Here you can find the perfect moment to do some yoga.

-To find yourself in the northern most point of the peninsula is incentive enough to approach the cape of Matxitxako.
+To find yourself in the northern most point of the basque coast is incentive enough to approach the cape of Matxitxako.
 The two light houses there, both the old and the new, wrap us up in the romanticism that they radiate.
 A splendid viewing point for observing seabirds, whales and dolphins.

 In the upper part of Bermeo, this park offers views over the bay of Bermeo and the cinematographically famous island of Izaro.
 It is a typical meeting place for the people of Bermeo especially on hot days.
 Here also sits an extraordinary 60 meter mural with 15 different images that help us get acquainted with and learn more about the whaling industry of the medieval period.